Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Results

 where $p_{i}(t)$ is the probability of the walker at site $i$ at time $t$, $k$ is the order of entropy and $N$ is the total number of particles in the system.
-In this report, we focus only on the second-order $(k=2)$ participation entropy, i.e., $S_{2}^{PE}(t) = -log [\frac{1}{N}\sum_{i=0}^{L-1} p_{i}(t)^{2}]$ and plot it as a function of time for different $\lambda_J$ and $V$ values in Fig.~\ref{fig:entropy}.
-First we consider $V=0$, the time evolution of the participation entropy increases along with oscillation after fast relaxation for $\lambda_J=0$.
-On increasing the $\lambda_J$, the participation entropy still oscillates but at smaller value and for $\lambda_J=0.9$, the participation entropy is suppressed significantly reflecting a localization phenomena in the system.
-Next on introducing $V$, the two particles forms a nearest-neighbour bound state, as a result participation entropy shows almost a flat line indicating there are no spreading in the bulk of the system.
-But in the NISQ IBM machine, we can see some spreading in the dynamics due to many effects from qubit noise to trotter error, still one can qualitatively study this off-diagonal AAH model due to its robust nature for $\lambda_J=0.9$.
+In our study, we focus only on the second-order $(k=2)$ participation entropy, i.e., $S_{2}^{PE}(t) = -log [\frac{1}{N}\sum_{i=0}^{L-1} p_{i}(t)^{2}]$ and plot it as a function of time for different $\lambda_J$ and $V$ values in Fig.~\ref{fig:entropy}.
+For $V=0$ and $\lambda_J =0$ and $0.5$, the participation entropy initially shows rapid relaxation as the particles spread out. the participation entropy initially shows rapid relaxation as the particles spread out.
+Upon reflecting from the boundary, the particles converge, causing the entropy to decrease.
+This results in breathing-type oscillations in the dynamics, as shown by the black circle and red star lines in Fig.~\ref{fig:entropy}.
+When $\lambda_J=0.9$, the participation entropy is suppressed significantly (green square lines) reflecting a localization phenomena in the system.
+Next on introducing $V$, the two particles forms a NN bound state, as a result participation entropy shows almost a flat line indicating there are no spreading in the bulk of the system.
+But in the NISQ IBM machine, we can see some spreading in the dynamics due to many effects from inherent qubit noise to trotter error, still one can qualitatively study this off-diagonal AAH model due to its robust nature for $\lambda_J=0.9$.
 The observed phenomena of bulk localization in the presence of interaction bear substantial importance in the study of quantum many-body dynamics, quantum computation, and quantum information dynamics.